-ELMA365 Store solutions > SAML integration / SAML integration with AZURE
+ELMA365 Store solutions > SAML integration / SAML integration with Microsoft Azure

 Primary configuration of the SAML application in Azure

-1. Go to Azure Active Directory > Enterprise applications.
+1. Go to Azure > Enterprise applications.
 Click + New application, then click + Create your own application.

 2. Set the application’s name, for example, ELMA365.
 Make sure that you select the Integrate any other application you don't find in the gallery (Non-gallery) option.
 Click Create.